nurfarez/Heart_Disease_Pred_App/README.md

 when we retrain the tuning model with test data, the accuracy obtained is [90%]

 For future researcher, its best to stay with default model where the model accuracy might increased compared with the tuning model.

+## Credits
+Thanks to (https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset) for contributions of dataset